Technical Debt Registry Builder

 Tips and example

-Keep impact descriptions concrete and tied to consequences: “Auth tokens never expire, so a leaked token is valid forever” reads as high impact; “Variable names in one helper are unclear” reads as low.
-A high-impact, low-effort item like “Add the missing index causing the slow dashboard query” should jump the queue.
-Re-rate items as reality shifts — debt that was low impact can become high the moment that area gets hot.
+Keep impact descriptions concrete and tied to consequences.
+A high-impact, low-effort item like “Add the missing index causing the slow dashboard query” should jump the queue because it is cheap to fix and directly improves user experience.
+Re-rate items as reality shifts — debt that was low impact can become high the moment that area becomes a hot path in a new feature.
+Assign one named owner per item; unowned debt never gets fixed.